craftercms/craftercms/resources/README.txt

 Starting Crafter CMS Server
 ---------------------------
-From the command line, navigate to the INSTALL_PATH/crafter directory, and execute the startup script:
+From the command line, navigate to the INSTALL_PATH/ directory, and execute the startup script:

     On Linux/Unix:

-        $ ./startup.sh
+        $ ./bin/startup.sh

     On Windows:

-        $ startup.bat
+        $ \bin\startup.bat

-You can find detailed log information from the server in: INSTALL_FOLDER/apache-tomcat/logs/catalina.out.
+You can find detailed log information from the server in: INSTALL_FOLDER/logs/catalina.out.

 Logging In